mehstruslehpy/Documents/C/Fun/LineDrawing/libVersion/Readme.txt

 SUMMARY:
-This library draws various equations and shapes via the ncurses library This is the library version
+This library draws various equations and shapes via the ncurses library

-Because each (x,y) element in the plane needs to be a discrete integer there is a loss of 'resolution' in certain lines.
-Essentially as the slope gets steeper more points are lost due to the nature of drawing with discrete 'cells'

 Things to note:
 	-The origin is centered at the top left